bbottema/simple-java-mail/modules/cli-module/DAEMON.md

 sjm send --no-daemon ...               # alias for off
 ```

-The selector works the same way for `connect` and `validate`.
+The selector works the same way for `connect`, `probe`, and `validate`.
 Bare `--daemon` is the same as `-d`.
 Help and version output are always produced locally.
 There is no automatic one-shot fallback after a daemon request may have been accepted.

 The equivalent startup defaults are the JVM property `simplejavamail.cli.daemon` or environment variable `SIMPLEJAVAMAIL_CLI_DAEMON`, plus `simplejavamail.cli.daemon.instance` or `SIMPLEJAVAMAIL_CLI_DAEMON_INSTANCE`.
 An explicit command-line selector wins.